 Reduce image resolution: Lower DPI (dots per inch) images have lower quality.
 For viewing on a computer screen, generally a resolution of 72dpi (for Windows) or 96dpi (GNU/Linux) is sufficient, while for printing it is generally preferable to use at least 300 or 600dpi, depending on the capability of the printer.
 Higher DPI settings greatly increase the size of the exported file.

+Note

+EPS (Encapsulated PostScript) images with embedded previews are exported only as previews.
+EPS images without embedded previews are exported as empty placeholders.